 Many companies already have some automation in place, which is a good start.
 Maybe emails are being triggered, follow-up is more consistent, or certain admin tasks are happening faster.
 That can absolutely help.
 But most small and mid-sized businesses still end up with gaps between the technology they own and the processes their teams actually follow.
 They have tools, but not enough alignment.
 The result is usually a cluttered system, inconsistent usage, and a CRM that holds a lot of information but offers little clarity.

 That is where outside guidance can be useful.
 Good sales consultants help teams cut through tech bloat and focus on the tools that support real movement in the sales cycle.
-They help define what belongs in the system, what should be automated, what requires human judgment, and how the entire setup can become a reliable source of truth versus just another layer of noise.
+They help define what belongs in the system, what should be automated, what requires human review, and how the entire setup can become a reliable source of truth versus another layer of noise.

 When You Should Bring in a Sales Consulting Firm